jeffrey870517/ROScube_ACRN_guide/installation_guide.rst

 .. figure:: images/rqi-acrn-ethernet-lspci.png

-You'll see 4 ID for each Ethernet port.
+You'll see 4 IDs, one for each Ethernet port.
 Assign the ID of the port you want to passthrough in the launch file.
 For example, if we want to passthrough Ethernet 3 to the VM: